FinOps: a new profession

-We’ve seen the startup community evolve new roles to serve its needs over the past decade (SalesOps, Customer Success, Data Science etc) and we hope that we can build on these solid foundations.
+We’ve seen the start-up community evolve new roles to serve its needs over the past decade (SalesOps, Customer Success, Data Science etc) and we hope that we can build on these solid foundations.

-For that reason we’re calling for the creation of a new role: Finance Operations, or FinOps.
+For that reason, we’re calling for the creation of a new role: Finance Operations, or FinOps.

-To be successful this new Finance Operations (or FinOps) role must:
+To be successful, this new Finance Operations (or FinOps) role must:

 FinOps is the discipline of designing, building and operating the financial systems needed for a business to thrive.

-In a traditional business a Financial Controller might be responsible for ensuring that financial reporting is accurate and timely.
+In a traditional business, a Financial Controller might be responsible for ensuring that financial reporting is accurate and timely.
 A CFO might then be responsible for interpreting those reports within the context of a business’ objectives.

-In comparison a FinOps leader would be responsible for ensuring that the correct systems are in place for both of those individuals to do their jobs.
-That means building and operating reporting systems, ensuring that data is collected rapidly and accurately, but also the systems needed to execute any growth strategies that arise.
+In comparison, a FinOps leader would be responsible for ensuring that the correct systems are in place for both of those individuals to do their jobs.
+That means building and operating reporting systems, ensuring that data is collected rapidly and accurately, but also making the systems needed to execute any growth strategies that arise.

-FinOps is a technology focused discipline, creating savings through automation, and insight through data.
+FinOps is a technology focused discipline, creating savings through automation and insight through data.

-Crucially it must be a discipline focused on growth.
+Crucially, it must be a discipline focused on growth.
 Accountants are often criticised for focusing on the past over the future.
-By building the systems to enable the future FinOps will become an enabler and driver of business progress.
+By building the systems to enable the future, FinOps will become an enabler and driver of business progress.
 The rest of the business will look to FinOps to set the pace for sustainable growth.

-However both of these traditional roles are primarily focused elsewhere.
+However, both of these traditional roles are primarily focused elsewhere.
 CFOs, for example, see strategic decision making as their key function of their post.
 Many are unwilling or unable to engage with the detailed elements of accounting or technology.

-FCs, on the other hand, are much more engaged in detailed work, but don’t engage with FinOps for other reasons.
-Firstly the role is traditionally focused on historic reporting, meaning that they don’t interact with the forward looking elements of FinOps.
+FCs, on the other hand, are much more engaged in detailed work but don’t engage with FinOps for other reasons.
+Firstly, the role is traditionally focused on historic reporting, meaning that they don’t interact with the forward looking elements of FinOps.
 What’s more, their focus on the past has resulted in a lack of comparative prestige in the FC role, so it is often seen as a stepping stone to CFO.
 Candidates looking to adapt to CFO roles as quickly as they can are more likely to focus on their strategic competencies than FinOps skills.

-In an ideal world, the roles of CFO and FC would adapt quickly to our changing world.
+In an ideal world, the roles of CFO and FC would adapt quickly to our changing universe.
 But sadly accounting is not a sector that is quick to change.
 Both the CFO and the FC roles have historic baggage that define how they are perceived and where they are most likely to focus their energy.

 The only way to create the rapid change that is so clearly needed is to invent an entirely new pathway, from the very bottom to the top of the career ladder.
 We’re sure that specialist CFOs and FCs will continue to exist into the future, in particular in large organisations where more specialisation is required.
-However we believe that increasing FinOps roles will become increasingly important and prevalent.
+However we believe that increasing FinOps roles will become ever more important and prevalent.